 Table 2.1.
-Applicable environmental laws and regulations and 2022 status (continued)
+Applicable environmental laws and regulations and 2023 status (continued)

-Regulatory program description 2022 status Report sections The Safe Drinking Water Act establishes minimum drinking water standards and monitoring requirements.
+Regulatory program description 2023 status Report sections The Safe Drinking Water Act establishes minimum drinking water standards and monitoring requirements.
 The City of Oak Ridge supplies potable water to the facilities on ORR and is responsible for meeting all regulatory requirements for drinking water.
-Sampling results in 2022 for residual chlorine levels, bacterial constituents, and disinfectant by-products in ORR's water system were all within acceptable limits.
-3.3.7 4.3.6 5.3.4 The Toxic Substances Control Act regulates the manufacture, use, and distribution of a number of toxic chemicals.
+Sampling results in 2023 for residual chlorine levels, bacterial constituents, and disinfectant by-products in ORR's water system were all within acceptable limits.
+3.3.7 4.3.6 5.3.5 The Toxic Substances Control Act regulates the manufacture, use, and distribution of a number of toxic chemicals.
 PCB waste generation, transportation, disposal, and storage at ORR are regulated under EPA identification numbers TN1890090003 and TN0890090004.
-ETTP operated one PCB waste storage area in 2022 where nonradioactive PCB waste was stored in a facility that was not a RCRA-permitted storage facility (closed in May 2022).
-In 2022, UT-Battelle, LLC operated eight PCB storage areas.
-Seven were located at ORNL, and one was located at the Y-12 Complex.
+ETTP operated one PCB waste storage area in 2023 for nonradioactive PCB waste (primarily ballasts).
+In 2023, UT-Battelle, LLC operated five PCB storage areas.
+Four were located at ORNL, and one was located at the Y-12 Complex.
 There were no other PCB storage areas at the Y-12 Complex.
 The ORR PCB Federal Facilities Compliance Agreement between EPA and DOE continues to provide a mechanism to address legacy PCB-use issues across ORR.
 The agreement specifically addresses the unauthorized use of PCBs, storage and disposal of PCB waste, PCB spill cleanup and decontamination, PCBs mixed with radioactive materials, PCB research and development, and ORR records and reporting requirements.
 EPA is updated annually on the status of DOE actions regarding management and disposition of legacy PCBs covered by the ORR PCB Federal Facilities Compliance Agreement.
-3.3.11 4.3.9 5.3.8 The Bald and Golden Eagle Protection Act protects bald and golden eagles by prohibiting, except under specified conditions, the taking or possession of and commerce in such birds.
+3.3.11 4.3.9 5.3.9 The Bald and Golden Eagle Protection Act protects bald and golden eagles by prohibiting, except under specified conditions, the taking or possession of and commerce in such birds.
 The act imposes criminal and civil penalties for any such actions.
 Bald eagles are known to frequent ORR year-round.
 Three active bald eagle nests on ORR are protected in accordance with this act.
 Eaglets have been successfully fledged from the Poplar Creek nesting location in the past.
 1.3.6.2 The Endangered Species Act prohibits activities that would jeopardize the continued existence of an endangered or threatened species or cause adverse modification to a critical habitat.
 ORR is host to several plant and animal species categorized as endangered, threatened, or of special concern, and these species are protected in accordance with this act.
 1.3.6.2, 1.3.6.3 The Migratory Bird Treaty Act protects migratory birds by governing the taking, killing, possession, transportation, and importation of such birds, including their eggs, parts, and nests and any product, manufactured or not, from such items.
 ORR hosts numerous migratory birds that are protected under this act.
 1.3.6.2

 Table 2.1.
-Applicable environmental laws and regulations and 2022 status (continued)
+Applicable environmental laws and regulations and 2023 status (continued)